 Keurig coffee is pretty much instantaneous, when it comes to coffee machines nothing quite beats the sheer efficiency of a k-cup.
 Just place it, in turn, it on and you can have your cup in the blink of an eye.
 Additionally, as we mentioned a keurig machine is just way easier to use overall.
 As the coffee in k-cups is already ground you need to do no prior process or wait for a grinder to work.
 You just slot the cup turn the machine on and can count with a perfect brew in a matter of seconds.

 Additionally k-cups unlike regular coffee bags do have another huge advantage for casual use, and that’s the flavors.
 K-cups come in a wide variety of flavors already mixed in, and even famous restaurant brands offer their iconic brews in the form of k-cups.
 What this means is that a keurig machine allows you to have your favorite cup at the press of a button, regardless of your own skill at brewing.
 And even if you are an expert this can save you a lot of time.

-Also due to their simplicity there’s limits to what you can do with a keurig machine.
+Also due to their simplicity, there are limits to what you can do with a keurig coffee maker.
 With coffee drip you can easily change quantities, make your own brews and in general experiment.
 Keurig machines come as is, and you can only do k-cups as they come from the factory.